aneno-m-e/project-ideas/README.md

 Pick a duration and the screen will slowly fade from one colour to another, providing a visual indication of the passage of time.

+## Stories behind Zellington street names

+A map with a pin for each street.
+Cliquing on it displays the story behind the street's name.

 ## Wellington stories

 A geolocation-based mobile app, providing the users with stories about Wellington as they wander around the city.